mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 }
 ```

-As you can see in the example above, it decreases the number of views that SwiftUI should recalculate on state changes.
+As you can see, it decreases the number of views that SwiftUI should recalculate on state changes.
 The second benefit is the lazy nature that allows us to move decision flow to a later date.
 So you can dynamically decide which view should be the destination depending on the value you have in the binding.

 I would like to see the approach we use in this post as a part of SwiftUI next year.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!